 - If a school bus has seat belts, make sure your child always buckles up.

 Even when children take all the proper precautions, accidents can still happen when motorists and school bus drivers are negligent.
-At Handler, Henning & Rosenberg LLP, our legal team is readily available to help victims and families hurt in wrecks involving school buses pursue the compensation they deserve.
+At Handler, Henning & Rosenberg LLC, our legal team is readily available to help victims and families hurt in wrecks involving school buses pursue the compensation they deserve.
 To learn more about your rights, contact us today for a free consultation.